jpollock/wpe-capi-docs/memory-bank/activeContext.md

 ## Current Work Status: ✅ PROJECT COMPLETE

 ### Project Completion Summary
 The WP Engine Customer API documentation system has been successfully completed with all major components implemented and tested.
-The system is now production-ready and provides:
+The system is now production  -ready and provides:

 1. **Complete Documentation Generation** - All 39 API endpoints fully documented
 2. **Professional Quality Output** - Clean, consistent, developer-friendly format